elyra-ai/elyra/docs/source/getting_started/installation.md

 ### Docker

-If you have Docker installed, you can install and use JupyterLab and Elyra by selecting one of the [ready-to-run Docker images](https://hub.docker.com/r/elyra/elyra/tags) maintained by the Elyra Team:
+If you have Docker installed, you can use JupyterLab and Elyra by running one of the [ready-to-run Docker images](https://hub.docker.com/r/elyra/elyra/tags) maintained by the Elyra Team:

  - `elyra/elyra:latest` has the latest released version installed.
  - `elyra/elyra:x.y.z` has version `x.y.z` installed.